 Keeping Cats And Tortoises

 Cats and tortoises can live together safely, but you need to take precautions.

 Cat Proof Your Tortoise Tank

-You can’t keep an eye on your pets all the time.
-For this reason, it’s important to give your tortoise a place where it can stay safe, far from your cat.
-Cats will be intrigued by a tortoise enclosure.
-To keep them out, you’ll need to cat-proof it.
+You can’t monitor your pets constantly.
+For this reason, it’s important to give your tortoise a place where it can remain safe, far from your cat.
+Inevitably, cats will be intrigued by a tortoise’s enclosure.